groupmm/libsoni/paper/paper.md

 [^3]: <https://pypi.org/project/libsoni>

 # Acknowledgements
 The libsoni package originated from collaboration with various individuals over the past years.
-We extend our gratitude to former and current students, collaborators, and colleagues, including Jonathan Driedger, Angel Villar-Corrales, and Tim Zunner, for their support and influence in creating this Python package.
+We express our gratitude to former and current students, collaborators, and colleagues, including Jonathan Driedger, Angel Villar-Corrales, and Tim Zunner, for their support and influence in creating this Python package.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grant No. 500643750 (DFG-MU 2686/15-1) and Grant No.